Erkaman/pnp-gui/README.md

 will, by the toolkit, be modified to `RENDER_DRAGON`, and thus the second radio button is rendered as filled in.

-It also easy to add another radio button.
+It is also easy to add another radio button.
 Just add another line

 ```javascript
     gui.radioButton("Cat", demo1RenderModel, RENDER_CAT);